MarkBrady12/odin-recipes/README.md

-# odin-recipes
-First html project.
-Main page with links off to seperate recipes.
+This is my first html project on this course.
+Need to make a basic html homepage with seperate links going to other pages containing web pages for recipes.